actix/actix-web/guide/src/qs_7.md

 # fn main() {}
 ```

-Alternatively, you can manually load the payload into memory and then deserialize it.
+You may also manually load the payload into memory and then deserialize it.

 In the following example, we will deserialize a *MyObj* struct.
 We need to load the request
 body first and then deserialize the json into an object.